SebastianStoneham/sebastianstoneham.github.io/index.md

 ## About Me

-Hi My name is Sebastuan and I am a student at Lehigh University.
+Hello, my name is Sebastian Stoneham and I am a student at Lehigh University.
+I am in my third year and am majoriing in Finance with a concentration in Real Estate and minoring in Financial Technology.
+I am originally from Houston, Texas but want to relocate to New York City post graduation.
+In my website you will find a few of the projects I have worked on and some more information about me.
+Thank you for taking the time to review this.

 <!-- Upload your own photo and change the path -->